-Mathematicians argue that the timeline of the civilization that takes into account only the irrefutably dated non-contradictory events and artifacts shrinks to barely 1000 years in New Chronology, and its key events are moved to their more probable place on the time axis.
-They define the civilization as a hierarchical system consisting of state, army, ideology, religion, writing, and communication.
+Mathematicians argue that the timeline of the civilization of homo sapience that takes into account only the irrefutably dated non-contradictory events and artefacts shrinks to barely 1000 years in New Chronology, and its key events are moved to their more probable place on the time axis.
+They define civilization as a hierarchical system consisting of state, army, ideology, religion, writing, and communication.

-The irregular behavior of parameter D” in the Earth-Moon telluric system discovered in 1971 by Dr. Robert R.Newton, chief astrophysicist of NASA proves irrefutably that solar eclipses of alleged antiquity reported to us in the “ancient” chronicles were actually medieval or fictitious.
+The irregular behaviour of parameter D” in the Earth-Moon telluric system discovered in 1971 by Dr Robert R.Newton, chief astrophysicist of NASA proves irrefutably that solar eclipses of alleged antiquity reported to us in the “ancient” chronicles were actually medieval or fictitious.
 Corollary: either astronomy (Case A) or chronology of history is mistaken (Case B).

 Case B: 1000 years ago civilization didn’t exist, therefore, people could not write as yet (sic!) to register the events of the full solar eclipses which is theoretically possible if the consensual chronology of the world history is wrong.